Skip to main content

 Buy the Tesla Wall Connector if:

-• You want the cleanest possible Tesla app experience
+• You want the longest cable and the native app

-• You're building out a myenergi ecosystem with eddi or libbi
+• You're already running eddi or libbi from myenergi

 Detailed breakdown